 Natural blue light is emitted from the sun and is relatively safe.
 During the day, natural blue light helps increase attention, reactivity, and improves mood.
 Blue light directly affects the body’s circadian rhythms, which are the body’s biological cycles that run on a 24-hour cycle.
 These cycles include regulating body temperature, hormones, sleep, and more.
 The circadian rhythm controls chemicals in the brain that respond to light exposure, as well as mood stabilizers like melatonin and serotonin, both of which help with sleep and mood regulation.

-With proper exposure, blue light provides many benefits for the
+With proper exposure, blue light provides many benefits:

 Blue light also has negative effects when it illuminates from smartphones; tablets; computer screens; flat screen televisions, and other electronics, which are getting more use every day.
 Note: LED lights and fluorescent lights also emit blue light, which can prove harmful to vision as well.

 While blue light can improve how people feel during the day, it also affects how they feel at night - more awake than usual.
 This is because blue light is known to promote wakefulness around the clock, which means the use of bright LED or fluorescent lights and electronic screens can negatively impact sleep patterns.

 It’s important to remember that since blue light stimulates the brain to keep people alert, it also decreases Melatonin - which the brain produces during night hours to help promote sleep.
 Being exposed to blue light through electronic devices during darkness interferes with REM sleep, which is necessary for people to achieve in order to get proper rest.
 In other words, blue light exposure in the evening is known to delay melatonin release, which leads to insomnia and delayed sleep cycles.
 This is also true for people who sleep with lights, TVs, or other electronics on.
 Because of these facts, it is recommended that people turn off all electronic devices at least 2 hours before bedtime.